 - Tip into the baking dish and bake for 40-45 minutes, turning once halfway through.

 - Serve hot or cold, with a bit of parmesan if you wish.

 RECIPE LINK PARTIES

-I shared this Lemon Thyme Roasted Jerusalem Artichokes recipe with Simple And In Season, CookBlogShare (this week’s host is Hijacked By Twins).
+I am sharing this easy Jerusalem artichokes recipe with Simple And In Season and #CookBlogShare.
 Also shared with Fiesta Friday (the co-hosts are Tales From The Kitchen Shed and Spades, Spatulas and Spoons) and Saucy Saturdays.